Last Update: 7th May 2025

 - The BIGGER one has more... really, is there NO end..?

-Undisclosed (secret) promotions offer nothing new.
-The biggest problem with undisclosed promotions is the level of dishonesty.
-We see this dishonesty in the "size and capture" theory and ISO Invariance.
-I am always stunned at people believing almost anything from the same basic technique...
+Undisclosed promotions offer nothing new.
+The biggest problem with undisclosed promotions is a high level of dishonesty.
+The dishonesty is obvious in the "size and capture" theory and ISO invariance.
+I am always stunned at people accepting almost anything from the same marketing techniques.

-Let's review some Technical aspects of the digital camera.
+Let's review a few basic Technical aspects of the digital camera.

-Marketers also deliberately misinform photographers when saying Stacked CMOS Sensors.
-Only BSI-type sensors use stacked configurations.
-Marketers use incorrect information to make photographers think "old-school" Standard CMOS sensors are the same as Stacked BSI (CMOS) sensors.
+Marketers also deliberately misinform photographers when referring to stacked CMOS sensors.
+Only BSI-type sensors improve the effective pixel area significantly.
+Marketers use deceptive techniques to make photographers think "old-school" standard CMOS sensors are similar to BSI sensors.

 One clearly recognizes the main message in the above description, especially if you value accurate information.
-The GH5S achieved the highest-ever M43 sensitivity with 50% fewer pixels, and Dual ISO made it possible to better manage/control the visibility of the sensor's noise floor.
+The GH5S achieved the highest-ever M43 sensitivity with 50% fewer pixels, and Dual ISO made it possible to more effectively manage/control the visibility of the sensor's noise floor.

-Why did marketers decide to invent ISO Invariance?
+Why did marketers thought it's necessary to invent ISO Invariance?

-- Each image sensor comes with a noise floor
+- Each image sensor comes with a native noise floor

-- The noise floor has Shot and Temporal noise
+- The noise floor has Shot (read) and Temporal noise

 Figure 3.
 The above illustration gives more accurate reasons why image sensors are different.

-Why do reviewers and forum experts ignore the sensor's Noise Floor when they say large sensors are better?
-ISO Invariance became the reviewer's version of addressing the sensor's Noise Floor.
+Why do reviewers and forum experts ignore the sensor's noise floor when they claim, large sensors are better?
+ISO Invariance is the promoter's version of addressing the sensor's Noise Floor.

-Promoters like to claim ISO Invariant sensors have more Dynamic Range.
-The reason for a higher dynamic range is linked to the design of the sensor or the Absolute Sensitivity Threshold (AST).
+Promoters suggest ISO-invariant sensors will have more dynamic range.
+The reason for a higher dynamic range is linked to the design of the sensor and the absolute sensitivity threshold (AST).
 See the above illustration.
-Marketers will alter any information to push a commercial program.
+Marketers will alter any information to push a commercial narrative.

 A quick search shows the EM5 II and the D5500 (above illustration) were launched in 2015.
-The EM5 II uses a Live MOS CMOS sensor, and the D5500 has a Standard CMOS sensor.
-That means the EM5 II image sensor has a larger Effective Pixel Area.
-The D5500 uses a 24MP sensor, and the EM5 II has 16MP.
-The Pixel Area on the D5500 is only 8% larger than the EM5 II, and the D5500 has 50% more pixels.
-DxO test results show the D5500 has (13%) more dynamic range, and the D5500 has an ISO advantage in sports photography.
+The EM5 II has a Live MOS CMOS sensor, and the D5500 has a standard CMOS sensor.
+Live MOS sensors have larger effective pixel areas than standard CMOS sensors.
+The D5500 has a 24MP sensor, and the EM5 II has a 16MP sensor.
+The total pixel area of the D5500 is 8% larger than the EM5 II, and the D5500 has 50% more pixels.
+This suggests that the EM5 II has a larger effective pixel area and possibly a lower noise floor.
+DxO test results show the D5500 has 13% more dynamic range, and the D5500 has a tiny ISO advantage in sports photography.
 No matter how hard you look, there is no equivalence between the EM5 II and D5500 to warrant a one-to-one comparison between these two cameras.

-At what point are pixels too small to "capture" photons, or what is the minimum pixel area to make a noticeable difference in image quality?
-The above DPR reviewer raved about an 8% difference.
-Would a 224% difference excite this same reviewer?
+At what point are pixels too small to "capture" photons, or what is the minimum pixel area to make a noticeable image quality difference?
+The above DPR reviewer raved about an 8% difference between two sensors.
+Would a 224% difference cause a visible difference or excite this same reviewer?

 - The pixel area of each pixel in the EM1 III is 224% larger than the Pentax QS-1.